lucafrancescato/liqo/docs/pages/gettingstarted/helloworld/test.md

 ## Check the pod connectivity

 Once both pods are correctly running, it is possible to check one of the abstractions introduced by Liqo.
-Indeed, Liqo enables each pod to be transparently contacted by every other pod and physical node (according to the Kubernetes model), regardless of whether it is hosted by the _local_ or by the foreign cluster.
+Indeed, Liqo enables each pod to be transparently contacted by every other pod and physical node (according to the Kubernetes model).
+This trasparent interconnection is possible regardless of whether it is hosted by the _local_ or by the foreign cluster.

+Now, let's verify that the two pods have Pod-to-Pod connectivity.

 First, let's retrieve the IP address of the `nginx` pods: